 Hans van der Togt, born in 1947, presented the game show Rad van Fortuin ‘Wheel of Fortune’ in the ’90s.
 The show was immensely popular.
 Not only because of Hans’ beautiful female assistant Leontien Ruiters but also because of Hans’ genuine show-master talents.
 Really.
 Then he retired.

 After years of silence, August 23, 2016 he suddenly resurfaced on national television.
-In the popular talk show Pauw he told about his life in the tiny village of Achlum in province Friesland.
+In the popular talk show Pauw he told the public about his life in the tiny village of Achlum in province Friesland.
 A few days earlier he had given an interview in a Dutch newspaper about his lonesome life at the empty grasslands, the last three years.
 He said he had left the big city of Amsterdam impulsively, and bought a romantic house for the proverbial “no money” in Friesland.
 The first year he was euphoric.
 Then the ancient, harsh marshlands of Frisia hit him full in the face.
 The long winters, the loneliness, the endless green.
-The grey rainy days.
+The rainy grey days.
 He started missing the city, missing Amsterdam.
 But, he had sold everything.

 Let’s jump back 2,000 years.
 Archaeological research in the terp (i.e. artificial settlement mound) region in northern Netherlands revealed well preserved findings of wooden wheels buried under houses or homesteads, or in former wells from the period between the fifth century BC and the first century AD.
 Both disc wheels as spoked wheels have been found, and these are all made of oak or taxus wood.
 Research gives ritual disposition as a possible explanation.
 From the same era, wheels have also been found in the peatlands of province Drenthe in the Netherlands.
 Also, a wheel has been found in a well of the Roman town Forum Hadriani, near Voorburg in province Zuid Holland.
 Some historians suggest these wheels were offerings for a good harvest, or it were wheels of carriages left behind in the peatlands as unapproachable attributes in a sacrale landscape (Van Eijnatten 2006).